AtomicConductor/AtomicConductor.github.io/docs/client_tools/clarisse.md

 ## Reference

-In this section you'll find a complete discussion of attributes, variables and other functionality.
+In this section, you'll find a complete discussion of attributes, variables, and other functionality.

 ### Attributes